 (1) This division regulates sources of VOC which contribute to the formation of photochemical oxidant, mainly ozone.

-(2) Since ozone standards are not violated in Oregon from October through April (because of insufficient solar energy), natural gas-fired afterburners may be permitted, on a case-by-case basis, to lay idle during the winter months.
+(2) Since ozone standards are not violated in Oregon from October through April because of insufficient solar energy, natural gas-fired afterburners may be permitted, on a case-by-case basis, to lay idle during the winter months.

-(3) Sources regulated by this division are new and existing sources in the Portland and Medford AQMA's and in the Salem SATS listed in subsections (a) through (m) of this section, including:
+(3) Sources regulated by this division are new and existing sources in the Portland and Medford AQMAs and in Salem-Keizer in the SKATS listed in subsections (a) through (m)below:

 (a) Gasoline dispensing facilities, storage tank filling;